 site:yourdomain.com/url

-Step 2: Rewrite titles using the template
+Step 2: Rewrite titles using this template

 Bad → good: